 That night, Jace again comes into my dreams.
 The first in a long series of recurring wet dreams.
 When I wake up, Max is sleeping in the corner.
 I’m afraid he’ll try to lick me, so I hurry to the shower.
 I’m holding onto the faucets, remembering this position from prior sexcapades.
-I swear I’m being raped from behind but refrain from finding if it is true.
-The shower wall looks shell-shocked.
+I swear I’m being raped from behind but refrain from finding if it is true, while my dick makes the shower wall looks shell-shocked.
 It’s been two days.

 I go to Robby’s and we ride to Gables High together.
 The office makes us wait, so we miss home room.
 Assistant Principal Spencer comes out and explains to Robby that he is being demoted to Junior status.
 He has to pass the first half or he’ll be put on suspension.
 He tells him to see the lady in the office to be reassigned classes.

 “I’ll be watching you, mister.”
 The dick yells at us as we leave.
 We laugh.

 I get him into all but my Spanish II class.
 The office says if the teacher approves he can be in it as well.
 He’ll even get credit for Spanish I if he passes Spanish II.
 Very logical.